At CHCMC

 aesthetic emerged ...

-Melbourne is a big music town, and back in the late 70s and early 80s, CHCMC emerged as a space where experiments and shifts in cultural discourse could play-out, performatively and audibly, in the margins of the mainstream to a small, growing audience.
-The Centre provided a safe space for emerging artists and temporal art-making outside commercial and academic expectations.
+Melbourne is a big music town, and back in the late ’70s and early ’80s, CHCMC emerged as a space on the margins of the mainstream where experiments and shifts in cultural discourse played out, both performatively and audibly, to a small but growing audience.
+The Centre provided a safe space for emerging artists and their temporal art-making that didn’t fit commercial and academic expectations.

-It could be argued that at CHCMC an Australian experimental aesthetic emerged; one that no longer copied American and European ideas and trends; instead, expressive forms emerged that reflected local situations and themes and also had room for different approaches.
-This included the continued expounding of modernist counter-culture methods, but also embraced active deconstructions of what some artists saw as pervasive modernist tropes.
+It could be argued that at CHCMC, an Australian experimental aesthetic emerged—one that ceased to merely replicate American and European ideas and trends.
+Instead, expressive forms began to reflect local experiences and themes, and had room for different approaches that included for some artists the pursuit of modernist counter-culture methods, while at the same time there were performances that deconstructed what some artists saw as pervasive modernist tropes.

-For the keen listener, these recordings capture a dialectic of aesthetics, derived through modern and postmodern creative methods and through framings that were variously expressed through the music, performance, film and video.
-For example, the slightly older composers tended to experiment with inner musical structures and processes, while the younger composers concerned themselves more with external structures that included the spectacle of performance.
+And so, for the keen listener, these recordings capture a dialectic of aesthetics, derived through modern and postmodern creative methods and through framings that were variously expressed through the music, performance, film and video.
+For example, the slightly older composers tended to experiment with inner musical structures and processes, while us younger composers concerned themselves with external structures, such musical context and the spectacle of performance.

 It was a busy time.
 New works were being created each week, often in response to what other artists had presented the week before.
 Themes and ideas were explored directly through the act of making and presenting music, films and performance, with discourses that reflected certain philosophical precedents at the time – Marxism, the French New Wave, semiotics, structuralism.
-Other artists referenced contemporary American thinkers or experimented with novel musical and sonic concepts and structures, uncovering new aesthetic outcomes: For example, the use of multiple cassette recorders to layer up sounds in a process that gradually tranformed simple utterances into dense, distorted, yet evocative forms (Graeme Davis, Plastic Platypus, Ernie Althoff), or the deployment of novel pitch sets (Warren Burt).
-Some performers were students and academics of film theory that, at the time, was being being taught at La Trobe University and at Melbourne State College (Phillip Brophy, Adrian Martin, Robert Goodge Goodge, David Chesworth, Rolando Caputo).
-Other artists were influenced directly by the artists who performing there before them at CHCMC.
+Some artists referenced contemporary American thinkers or experimented with novel musical and sonic concepts and structures, uncovering new aesthetic outcomes.
+For example, there was the use of multiple cassette recorders by some artists to layer up sounds in a process that gradually transformed simple recorded utterances into dense, distorted and evocative soundscape (Graeme Davis, Plastic Platypus, Ernie Althoff), or the deployment of novel tunings and pitch sets (Warren Burt).
+Some performers applied film theory that, at the time, was being being taught at La Trobe University and at Melbourne State College (Phillip Brophy, Adrian Martin, Robert Goodge Goodge, David Chesworth, Rolando Caputo).
+Other performer were influenced directly by the artists who performing before them at CHCMC.

-This was an analogue world where tapes took time to rewind and where sound works and performances often emerged slowly over timescapes, and where super-8’s grainy images evoked a blurry aesthetic (that now appears so quaint and old).
-Sound Art hadn’t yet emerged.
+All this was taking place within a world that was still very analogue; where tapes took time to rewind and musical works and performances often emerged slowly over long timescales, and where cheap super-8 film’s grainy images evoked a visual aesthetic that within just a few years appeared quaint and old in comparison with digital images.
+Sound Art hadn’t yet emerged as a distinct discipline or even as a term.
 There was no internet, mobile phones, nor social media to disseminate what was taking place at CHCMC.
-Instead, the mainstream press was in full control while public radio stations were just getting a foothold.
-Some journalists propagated suspicions about CHCMC’s off the grid activities: its motives and critical attitudes.
-As well, amongst all this, there was a vague awareness that this world that we had become familiar with would soon be swamped by the incoming tidal wave of digital technology, although it was difficult then to picture how this would affect us, and how it would forever transform the fidelity of the mediascape, our methods and our creative pathways.
+Instead, the mainstream and alternative rock press maintained its full control, while public radio stations were just getting a foothold.
+Some journalists harboured suspicions about CHCMC’s off the grid activities: its motives and critical attitudes.
+Amongst all this, I remember that there was a growing awareness that this world and creative milieu would soon be swamped by the incoming tidal wave of digital technology.
+It was difficult then to picture how this would affect us and how it would forever transform the fidelity of the mediascape, our methods and our creative pathways.

-Ernie’s cassettes have sat silently on a shelf for over 40 years and have only recently been transferred and arranged as a digital archive for this site.
-The cassette transfers were made by John Campbell who was also a performer at CHCMC (who initially uncovered the availability of the Organ Factory and its potential as a community space).
-I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several tapes, filling in any available space.
+The cassettes Ernie recorded had been silently resting on a shelf for over 40 years until 2020/21 when they were transferred and organised into a digital archive for this site The cassette transfers were made by John Campbell, who was also a performer at CHCMC (and who initially uncovered the availability of the Organ Factory and its potential as a community space).
+I have done some restoration work on the recordings including compiling recordings of single events that Ernie spread across several tapes in order to fill up any available space.

-This site also includes the distinctive season posters designed by Philip Brophy and Ernie Althoff and copies of the New Music magazine (1978–81) published by Philip Brophy and myself that contain reviews of performances followed by discussions with the artists who respond to the reviews.
-Also included are three earlier publications of The New Music Newspaper (1976–77) published by Warren Burt and Les Gilbert.
+This site also includes the distinctive performance season posters designed by Philip Brophy and Ernie Althoff and copies of the New Music magazine (1978–81) edited and published by Philip Brophy and myself that contain reviews of performances followed by discussions with the artists who respond to the reviews.
+Also included are three earlier publications of The New Music Newspaper (1976–77) edited and published by Warren Burt and Les Gilbert (clicking on the cover images of the publication will reveal their content).
 You will also find photos and ephemera associated with CHCMC.
-There weren’t many photographs taken at CHCMC, as it was not the done thing.
-I think it was considered indulgent to consider that one’s contribution should be preserved beyond the performance.
+There weren’t many photographs taken at CHCMC, as it was considered indulgent by some of us to think that one’s contribution should be preserved beyond the performance.
 In retrospect we are thankful that some photos were taken and recording were made.
-We are fortunate that photographer Jane Joyce took a range of shots that now appear throughout the site as did Tsk Tsk Tsk.
-Other photographs as they come to light are being be added.
+We are fortunate that photographer and CHCMC performer Jane Joyce took a range of shots that now appear throughout the site, as did members of →↑→ and myself.
+Other photographs are being be added as they come to light.

 -